-1999 1998 Accumulated postretirement benefit obligation at January 1 \$ 30.2 \$ 27.0 Service cost-benefits earned during the period 1.0 0.8 Interest cost of accumulated benefit obligation 1.9 1.8 Actuarial (gain) loss (1.6) 1.4 Contributions by plan participants 0.1 0.1 Benefits paid (1.3) (0.9) Accumulated postretirement benefit obligation at December 31 \$ 30.3 \$ 30.2
+2000 1999 Accumulated postretirement benefit obligation at January 1 \$ 30.3 \$ 30.2 Service cost-benefits earned during the period 0.9 1.0 Interest cost of accumulated benefit obligation 2.2 1.9 Actuarial loss (gain) 1.1 (1.6) Contributions by plan participants 0.1 0.1 Benefits paid (1.4) (1.3) Accumulated postretirement benefit obligation at December 31 \$ 33.2 \$ 30.3

-Following is a reconciliation of the beginning and ending balance of the plan assets, the unfunded postretirement benefit obligation, and the accrued postretirement benefit cost (in millions):
+Following is a reconciliation of the beginning and ending balance of the plan assets, the unfunded postretirement benefit obligation, and the accrued postretirement benefit costs (in millions):

-1999 1998
+2000 1999

 Fair value of plan assets at January 1 \$ \$

 Actual return on plan assets

-Contributions by the employer 1.2 0.8
+Contributions by the employer 1.2 1.2

 Contributions by plan participants 0.1 0.1

-Benefits paid (1.3) (0.9)
+Benefits paid (1.3) (1.3)

-Fair value of plan assets at December 31 \$ 0 \$ 0
+Fair value of plan assets at December 31 \$ \$

-Unfunded postretirement benefit obligation \$ 30.3 \$ 30.2
+Unfunded postretirement benefit obligation \$ 33.2 \$ 30.3

+Unrecognized initial net transition asset (obligation)

 Unrecognized prior service cost

-Unrecognized net actuarial gain 2.9 1.3
+Unrecognized net actuarial gain 1.8 2.9

-Accrued postretirement benefit cost \$ 33.2 \$ 31.5
+Accrued postretirement benefit cost \$ 35.0 \$ 33.2

-Accrued postretirement benefit cost is reported as a component of "Accrued benefit cost."
+Accrued postretirement benefit costs are reported as a component of "Accrued benefit costs."

-The weighted-average assumption used in developing the postretirement benefit obligation as of December 31, 1999 and 1998, was 7.5% and 6.25%, respectively.
+At December 31, 2000 and 1999, the weighted-average assumption used in developing the postretirement benefit obligation was 7.5 percent.

-For measurement purposes, an 8.75% annual rate of increase in the cost of covered health care benefits was assumed for 2000.
-Ultimately, the health care cost trend rate is expected to decrease gradually to 5.50% by 2006, and remain at that level thereafter.
+For measurement purposes, an 8.75 percent annual rate of increase in the cost of covered health care benefits was assumed for 2001.
+Ultimately, the health care cost trend rate is expected to decrease gradually to 5.50 percent by 2008, and remain at that level thereafter.

 Assumed health care cost trend rates have a significant effect on the amounts reported for health care plans.
-A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 1999 (in millions):
+A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 2000 (in millions):

-1 Perce Point In 1 Percentage Point Decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit cost \$ 0.7 \$ (0.5) Effect on accumulated postretirement benefit obligation 5.5 (4.5)
+1 Percer Point Inc 0 1 Percentage Point Decrease Effect on aggregate of service and interest cost - components of net periodic postretirement benefit costs \$ 0.8 \$ (0.6) Effect on accumulated postretirement benefit obligation 6.1 (5.0)

-Notes to Financial Statements (Continued) The following is a summary of the components of net periodic postretirement benefit cost for the years ended December 31 (in millions):
+The following is a summary of the components of net periodic postretirement benefit costs for the years ended December 31 (in millions):

-1999 1998 Service cost-benefits earned during the period \$ 1.0 \$ 0.8 Interest cost of accumulated benefit obligation 1.9 1.8 Amortization of prior service cost Recognized net actuarial loss (0.1) Net periodic postretirement benefit cost \$ 2.9 \$ 2.5
+2000 1999 Service cost-benefits earned during the period \$ 0.9 \$ 1.0 Interest cost of accumulated benefit obligation 2.2 1.9 Amortization of prior service cost Recognized net actuarial loss Net periodic postretirement benefit costs \$ 3.1 \$ 2.9

-Net periodic postretirement benefit cost is reported as a component of "Salaries and other benefits."
+Net periodic postretirement benefit costs are reported as a component of "Salaries and other benefits."